ArreyTabe/tic-tac-toe/README.md

 1) If a symbol ('x' or 'o') at any given point occupies an entire row (a1:a3, or b1:b3 or c1: c3)
 2) an entire column (a1:c1 or a2:c2 or a3:c3)
 3) if the symbol occupies the leading diagonal
-4)  if the symbol the antidiagonal.
+4)  or if the symbol occupies the antidiagonal.

  The first player to fulfill any of the above conditions is declared **Winner!**

+**See Winning Grid Below**

  ![screenshot](asset/winning_grid.png)

 ##### Draw

-There is a draw (or tie) if all cells are occupied without any player meeting the above conditions
+There is a draw (or tie) if all cells are occupied without any player meeting the above conditions.
+**See draw Grid Below**

 ![screenshot](asset/draw_grid.png)